PrzemekKozakQA/Memento-Flask-application/README.md

 ### Integration tests in Postman

-The frontend of the application uses the JQuery library to send queries to the backend, which are necessary to dynamically change some of the displayed content.
+The frontend of the application uses the JQuery library to send requests to the backend.
+Data from the responses to these requests are necessary to dynamically change some of the displayed content.
 To check this mechanism, I wrote integration tests in Postman.
 Files containing the test code and the file with environment variables are located in the [Postman_tests director](/Postman_tests/).

 Scope of tested functionalities: